 When a northern water snake grabbed their trout, this couple could only sit back and watch.

 The northern water snake is a common, non-venomous predator in many states where fishermen enjoy lakes and ponds.
-Among those is the Hawkeye State.
+It is not uncommon for anglers to see these serpents sunning themselves on rocks or slithering along with the current.
+One of the states this species calls home is the Hawkeye State of Iowa.

 When a couple of fishermen were testing the waters in the northeastern part of Iowa, they were obviously doing something right.
 It wasn't too long before a snake took liking to their offering.
-However, the snake had other plans.
+While the anglers simply wanted to land their catch, the snake had other plans.
+What happens next is a short back-and-forth tug of war over the trout.

 NO TROUT FOR YOU!Jen Wiley and Nick Berg were enjoying their northeast Iowa trout fishing trip when this northern watersnake decided to join in the fishing fun.
 According to Jen, the trout got loose in the scuffle and the snake got off the pole and swam away just fine.Northern watersnakes can be found throughout Iowa and while they can be aggressive, they are NOT venomous.While some people call any water snake a "water moccasin," remember that this snake is not venomous, and the venomous cottonmouth snake is not found in Iowa.